Bray, County Wicklow: Road

 Several bus companies pass through Bray: Dublin Bus, Go-Ahead Ireland, Bus Éireann, Aircoach, and St. Kevin's Bus Service to Glendalough.
 Dublin Bus and Go-Ahead Ireland are the two primary bus operators in the town operating service on behalf of the NTA.
 Bus services serving the town include the E1 which is routed from Ballywaltrim, just south of Bray, to Northwood via UCD and Dublin city centre.
-Other routes include the 45A/B, 84N, 131, 181, 185t, 702, L1, L2, L12, L14, X1, and X2.
+Other routes include the 45A/B, 84N, 131, 181, 185t, L1, L2, L12, L14, X1, and X2.

-Wexford Bus also offer services to the village of Kilmacanogue, just to the south of Bray, with routes 740/A/X and UM11, and Bus Éireann route 133 from the same stop.
+Wexford Bus also offer services to the village of Kilmacanogue, just to the south of Bray, with routes 740/A/X and UM11.
+Bus Éireann's routes 133 also serves Kilmacanogue, while route 131 stops at both Bray and Kilmacanogue.

 Finnegan Bray formerly offered two local town services (routes 143 and 144, which finished on the 24th of January 2025, becoming part of route L14) as well as a night bus service from Dublin (route 984N), however, this was suspended in March 2020 due to Covid restrictions.
 It was discontinued in late 2022, with the company blaming "unfair competition from state subsidised services" in a Facebook post.

 Air

-Dublin Airport is reachable via the M50, which passes to the west of Dublin City, and is served by Aircoach route 702 at Castle Street and Vevay Road, though this is scheduled to be removed on the 2nd of March 2025.
+Dublin Airport is reachable by car via the M50, which passes to the west of Dublin City.
 Newcastle Aerodrome is the closest private airfield a short distance south of Bray.